By Dr. Steven Q. Wang (bio below)

 Launching of Dr. Wang Herbal Skincare – Eczema Ointment

 The research over the past three years have been especially rewarding.
 Although my father and I have been talking to each other about medicine and patient care for over 20 years, it is the first time we actually collaborated on a research project.
 It allowed us to share and bring forth the best of Eastern and Western medicine.
-Second, unlike many of my prior research that ended with a scientific publication in a peer reviewed medical journal or a series of lectures, this time we actually created a physical product that can bring comfort and relief for patients.
+Second, unlike many of my prior research that ended with a scientific publication in a peer reviewed medical journal or a series of lectures, this time we actually created a physical product that can bring comfort and relief for patients via a remedy for itchy skin.
 This was not an abstract idea that only existed in a publication.
 It was something that one could see, touch, feel, smell and apply to the skin.

 For itchy Skin, ILW also recommends: Aloe Vera Skin Soothing Spray